-Crispy Chicken Thighs baked with Dijon Mustard & Herbs de Provence
+Baked Chicken Thighs with Herbs de Provence

 If you like chicken wings, but always wish there was more meat, then the chicken thigh is for you.
 The chicken thigh is a mix or dark and light meat, which means it retains it juices, stays moist and has lots of flavor.

 The added benefit of cooking meat with bones is that you can stock pile them for a rainy day bone broth.